THE ROLE IT PLAYS IN THE MANUAL TREATMENT

 In other words, after going through one form of 'Tissue Deformation' to break down adhesions, you must go through another to pull them apart.
 Doing one without the other ---- either only breaking tissue or only stretching adhesed tissue (HERE) --- is short-sited, misses the point, and is rarely effective for people struggling with hardcore versions on common CHRONIC PAIN SYNDROMES.
 As you can see from the quote above, the stretching must be more than a quick now-and-then-when-I-think-about-it sort of thing.
 It has to be intentional, deliberate, and held for a relatively long time.
 Take a look at our post-tissue-remodeling stretching protocol for many of those struggling with Chronic Neck Pain (HERE).

 Getting this all sorted out is critical because Fascia not only acts as a second Nervous System (HERE), but some believe (Dr. Langevin is one of them) that all --- or at least many / most --- diseases might be related to Fascial Adhesions as well (HERE).
-If you are interested in a generic protocol that will help many of you return to health, HERE it is.
+If you are interested in a generic protocol that will at least get you started contemplating what it may take to help turn your health around, HERE it is.